dreamgrove/dreamgrove/content/balance/Compendium.md

 **AoE priority list:**

-- Use {{< spell 93402 "Sunfire" >}} if the targets will live for 6 or more seconds, you will not overcap on AP and you will hit all targets with it.
+- Use {{< spell 93402 "Sunfire" >}} if the targets will live for 6 or more seconds and you will hit all targets with it.
 Otherwise wait with this until they are gathered.
 - Use {{< spell 8921 "Moonfire" >}} if the target(s) will live for 6 or more seconds and you will not overcap on AP.
 - Use {{< spell 191034 "Starfall" >}} if you would overcap Astral Power with your next cast.
 - Use {{< spell 190984 "Wrath" >}} to enter Lunar Eclipse.
 - Use {{< spell 191034 "Starfall" >}} if you have T29 4PC equipped, have the free spender buff and you are about to use {{< spell 194223 "Celestial Alignment" >}} or {{< spell 102560 "Incarnation" >}}.
 - Use {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}.
 - Use {{< spell 202425 "Warrior of Elune" >}} if available.
 - Use {{< spell 88747 "Wild Mushroom" >}} if you will not overcap on AP.
 If you are using {{< spell 392999 "Fungal Growth" >}} and {{< spell 393956 "Waning Twilight" >}} make sure to not use it if the debuff is up already.
 - Use {{< spell 211545 "Fury of Elune" >}} or {{< spell 202771 "Full Moon" >}} if you will not overcap on AP.
-- Use {{< spell 202347 "Stellar Flare" >}} if the target(s) will live for at least 8s+1s per target that {{< spell 194153 "Starfire" >}} can hit and you will not overcap on AP.
+- Use {{< spell 202347 "Stellar Flare" >}} if the target will live for at least 8s+1s per target that {{< spell 194153 "Starfire" >}} can hit and you will not overcap on AP.
+Don't use this above 11 targets -1 per talent in Umbral Intensity or Astral Smolder.
 - Use {{< spell 191034 "Starfall" >}} if one of the following conditions are true:
     - You have a {{< spell 393942 "Starweaver's Warp" >}} proc.
     - {{< spell 202345 "Starlord" >}} is below 3 stacks.